 The reason for this is that you can never be sure if everything you’re doing in order to keep the termites away is actually working.
 Many of the tips we’ll give you below have a relatively high success rate, but still are not 100% foolproof.
 Regular inspections will somewhat ensure your home is protected and termite free.
 Furthermore, the earlier a potential infestation is caught, the better.
 Considering termites cause millions of dollars worth of damages annually, you shouldn’t underestimate this threat.
 OK, now that the warning is out of the way…

 How to Keep Termites Away

 Excess dampness does wonders for their appetite and development, so ensure your home is always properly ventilated.
-You may not be able to feel it, but in many cases the air in your home is more humid than optimal.
-In this case you can use a dehumidifier.
+You may not be able to feel it, but in many cases, the air in your home is more humid than optimal.
+If you have this problem, you can use a dehumidifier.
 It will also help against the accumulation of mould and mildew.

 2. Check plumbing and fix leakage.

 This is just common sense, but still – you should fix your plumbing if you want to avoid white ants (and other types of pests).
 Leaks have the tendency to increase the dampness and humidity (obviously), which attracts all manner of nasty insects.
 Proper plumbing maintenance is essential.